Jeffrey Morais

 Developed secure and scalable protocols for quantum and post-quantum cryptography, leveraging advanced techniques like topological data analysis and combinatorics.
 Focused on enhancing security and efficiency in quantum communication and consensus protocols.

-Collaborator: Prof. Gavin Brennen
+Supervisor: Prof. Gavin Brennen

 Consensus Optimization in Quantum Cryptography